drozzy/drozzy.github.com/_posts/2012-1-15-on-programming.md

 The only way to get better is to write.
 A lot.

 If you are a programmer - you write.
 You write a lot.
 You write every day.
 You write at work, at home, in the morning, in the evening, and sometimes even when you sleep.
 Whether you write for work or for fun, is irrelevant.
-Most writers don't write at work and then write at home.
-Their writing consists of about three hours every day.
-Compare that to the either to fifteen hours most programmers spend on writing.
+Most writers don't write at "work" and then at home.
+Their writing consists of about three hours every day (unless they are journalists of course).
+Compare that to the fifteen hours for most programmers.

 Isn't it curious then, how being a writer is regarded so highly by many people, as being a hard occupation?
 Nevertheless, writer is a much older occupation than a programmer, so we could probably learn a thing or two from them.